Jean C. Oi: Career

 Oi has authored two books about Chinese political economy.
 Her first book, State and Peasant in Contemporary China: The Political Economy of Village Government, was published in 1989.
 State and Peasant in Contemporary China arose from Oi's PhD dissertation at the University of Michigan, combining research interviews and field work to study the interaction between peasant leaders and state officials, and in particular the relationship between power at the level of villages and higher regional powers.
 Summarizing Oi's findings, Edward Friedman wrote that she "concludes that the form of politics during China's imperial era, republican period, Maoist rule, and the present post-Mao reforms remained traditional, that is, personalistic, based on clientalistic relations," and that "Oi locates the cause of the traditionalistic continuity not in culture but in structural circumstances".
 Daniel Little called the book "highly insightful".

 In 1999, Oi was the sole author of a second book: Rural China Takes Off: Institutional Foundations of Economic Reform.
 The book studies the actions and incentives of government officials in China at the local and regional levels, as drivers of economic success in rural China since the 1970s.
 The success of rural industry in China under the state socialist system appeared to present a paradox, and Oi used hundreds of interviews conducted over 10 years to demonstrate how the incentives for local officials shifted in ways that promoted rapid growth in rural areas.
 Oi also co-authored the 2013 book Syncretism: The Politics of Economic Restructuring and System Reform in Japan with Kenji E. Kushida and Kay Shimizu.

-In 2019, a citation analysis by the political scientists Hannah June Kim and Bernard Grofman identified Oi as one of the top 40 most cited women working as a political scientist at an American university.
+In 2019, a citation analysis by political scientists Hannah June Kim and Bernard Grofman identified Oi as one of the top 40 most cited women working as a political scientist at an American university.
 Oi has received numerous university-wide awards for teaching at Stanford, including being a Bass University Fellow in Undergraduate Education, and the Dean's Award for Distinguished Teaching.
 She has been cited in media outlets like The Washington Post, The New York Times, and The Wall Street Journal.